MarioLFB/P2CodeInstitute/README.md

 - Main Page with the Quiz content: Website Name Logo, navigation menu (Home and Quiz?), quiz game section (score information, user name, and restart button), and
 Footer with Developer's Name Information.
 - Information Page (Quiz?): Navigation menu (Home and Quiz?) followed by informative text on the theme "Mental Agility", and Footer with Developer's Name Information.
+- Contact Us: The first container contains a message form connected with EmailJS using the API method, and the second container contains an image loop related to User Reviews.
+- Page 404: Page with a central container displaying the message "404 PAGE NOT FOUND".

 #### Wireframes
 <details><summary>Cover Page</summary>